-Ministry of Posada Guadalupe
+The Ministry of Posada Guadalupe

 Posada Guadalupe is a shelter in San Antonio, Texas whose mission, inspired by Matthew 25: “I was a stranger and you welcomed me,” is to offer hospitality to indigent immigrants.

-By the time the ministry had incorporated in the State of Texas, in 2001, its focus had evolved into a service exclusively for sick or injured immigrants, though now not only for Central Americans, but for people from any country.
-However, within a few years, the ministry was suspended because the woman who offered her home to shelter these people became sick and could no longer receive them.
+By the time the ministry had incorporated in the State of Texas, in 2001, its focus had evolved into a service exclusively for sick or injured immigrants, though now not only for Central Americans, but for people in need from any country.
+However, within a few years, the ministry was suspended because the woman who offered her home as shelter became sick and could no longer receive them.
 A hiatus of about three years followed.